List of Playboy Playmates of 1954: August

 Arline Hunter (December 16, 1931 – September 11, 2018) was an American actress and model who was perhaps best known as Playboy's Playmate of the Month for August 1954.
 Her centerfold was the first not to be purchased from the John Baumgarth Co. by Hugh Hefner, and was photographed by Ed DeLong.

 September

 Jackie Rainbow (June 6, 1933 – June 15, 1988) was an American model.
 She was Playboy magazine's Playmate of the Month for its September 1954 issue.
 Her centerfold was photographed by Carlyle Blackwell for the Publix Pictorial Service.

 October

 Madeline Castle (born December 1, 1933) was an American model.
 She was Playboy magazine's Playmate of the Month for the October 1954 issue.
 Her centerfold was photographed by Jack Drebert and Jean Drebert.
 According to The Playmate Book, Castle was a prominent model in pin-ups and in men's magazines during the 1950s and early 1960s.

 November

-Diane Hunter (born July 14, 1937) was an American model.
+Diane Hunter (July 14, 1934 – June 3, 2019) was an American model.
 She was Playboy magazine's Playmate of the Month for the November 1954 issue.
+Hunter died of cancer on June 3, 2019, at the age of 84.